tdosborne-databricks/slack-genie-n8n-integration/README.md

 ## Troubleshooting

 - **Workflow Import Issues:** Ensure the n8n workflow JSON is valid and all credentials are configured.
-- **Slack Events Not Received:** Verify ngrok tunnel is active and Slack event URLs are correct.
+- **Slack Events Not Received:**
+  - If using webhooks: Verify ngrok tunnel is active and Slack event URLs are correct
+  - If using Socket Mode: Verify App-Level Token is correct and Socket Mode is enabled in Slack app settings
+- **Database Connection Errors:**
-- **Database Errors:** Confirm Lakebase connection details and table schema match the workflow configuration.
+  - Confirm Postgres connection details and table schema match the workflow configuration
+  - If using external Postgres: Verify firewall rules allow connections from Databricks App
+  - Test connectivity using a Postgres client tool
-- **Databricks API Errors:** Check that the access token is valid and has necessary permissions.
+- **Databricks API Errors:** Check that the access token is valid and has necessary permissions (Genie API, Foundation Models API).
+- **Error Workflow Not Triggering:**
+  - Ensure the error workflow is activated before the main workflow
+  - Verify n8n API credentials are configured correctly with Base URL: `http://localhost:8000/api/v1`
+  - Check that the error workflow ID matches the `errorWorkflow` setting in the main workflow
+- **n8n API Authentication Issues:**
+  - Generate a new API key in Settings → n8n API
+  - Ensure Base URL is set to `http://localhost:8000/api/v1` (matches the N8N_PORT environment variable)
+  - Update the n8n API credential in the error workflow
 - **Other Issues:** Contact trevor.osborne@databricks.com for help.

 ---